LaraMo/COMP353X/README.md

 ## How to run this locally?

-Make sure to have `node.js` installed on your computer
+Make sure to have `node.js` installed on your computer and clone this repo using `git clone https://github.com/LaraMo/COMP353X.git`

 ### run the client